 Ingredients

 Unsalted butter - Using unsalted butter allows you to control the total quantity of salt in the recipe.
-Salt content in salted butter varies from brand to brand.
-The butter should be cubed to make it easier to cut into the flour mixture of the crisp.
+Cube the butter to make it easier to cut into the flour mixture of the crisp.

-Whole wheat flour - Whole wheat flour adds a rustic heartiness and a subtle graham-cracker flavor.
-Alternatively, you can use rye flour for a nutty profile.
+Whole wheat flour - Whole wheat flour adds rustic heartiness and a subtle graham-cracker flavor.
+You can also use rye flour for a nutty profile.

 Oats - This recipe uses old fashioned rolled oats.
 Do not replace with quick oats or steel cut oats.

 Semi-tart baking apples - I use Granny Smith apples, which are tart and firm with a shiny, bright green peel.
-Braeburn apples would give a similar flavor.
-Golden Delicious or Jonagold have slightly different flavor but retain a comparable texture when baked.
+Braeburn apples have a similar flavor.
+Golden Delicious or Jonagold retain a comparable texture when baked.

 Brown sugar - If your strawberries aren't particularly sweet, consider adding an extra tablespoon of sugar.
 Taste the filling before you bake the crisp to get a sense if more sugar is needed.